 Choosing the right business structure for your startup is essential for its development.
 Also, the business structure determines the extent of taxes, paperwork, liability and ability to raise money.
 The structure you choose will depend on how you see your business develop in the future.
 Many startups start as a sole proprietorship, because it’s the cheapest and simplest structure to establish.
 It only has one individual owner that does all the work.

 However, all the responsibilities such as financial issues or legal actions go straight to the owner.
 Other business structures are partnership, corporation, S corporation and limited liability company (LLC).
 Each business structure has its own tax regulations and they require specific business permits and licenses.
 If you’re not certain which structure is right for your business or if you don’t understand how taxation works for every structure, you can always seek advice from companies that are providing financial service like Pherrus.
+For the most part though, entrepreneurs starting a small business in the United States choose to form an LLC.
+It is an ideal combo of simple to setup and maintain while also offering legal protection to the business owner via the ‘corporate veil’.
+This entity can easily be setup by following the step-by-step instructions on the state website or by hiring an LLC service.

 Start promoting your business online